And Last but not Least -

 "Jayceebius Immobilus"

 Seen here on an open stretch of Motorway, more likely appearing wedged between two rows of parked vehicles outside the Antiques Shop and the Village Store around school opening time or 4.30 in the afternoon.
 Can neither go backwards nor forwards due to the half mile queue of traffic built up either side, waiting to get past it.
-Should you plan to be approaching Sissinghurst from either Cranbrook or Biddenden at that time, bring your flask with you -
+Should you plan to be approaching Sissinghurst from either Cranbrook or Biddenden at that time, bring your flask with you - you're likely to be in for a long wait!!

 "Truckus Articulus"